nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 See :ref:`ug_bt_mesh_model_config_app` for details on how to configure the mesh models with the nRF Mesh mobile app.

-Configure the Generic OnOff Client model on each element on the :guilabel:`Mesh Light` node:
+Configure the Generic OnOff Server model on each element on the :guilabel:`Mesh Light` node:

 * Bind the model to :guilabel:`Application Key 1`.